 More flapjack recipes:

-I hope you like my gooey flapjack recipe!
+I hope you like my gooey flapjacks!
 If you make these at home, please leave a comment and rating to let me know what you think.
 Enjoy!

 BEST Gooey Flapjacks